 Tattvic currents encountered in the cosmos are obviously subordinate to Shakti, to the power.

-Om!
-Obedience to the Goddess, who resembles a marvelously adorned serpent sleeping in the Svayambhu Linga, she enjoys the beloved and other delights.
-She is captivated by the wine and radiates like a million rays.
-She will be awakened by air and fire, by the mantras Yam and Dram and by the mantra Hum [during Sexual Magic].
+“O!
+Obedience to the goddess who, resembling a sleeping serpent, stands at the swayambhulingam (round which it is coiled), and, in wondrous garments, enjoys her beloved and other delights.
+She is intoxicated with wine and shines like a million flashes of lightning.
+She is awakened [during sexual magic] by air and fire, by the mantras Yam and Dram and by the mantra Hum.”

-When drinking wine or eating meat, fish or cereals, the Gnostic Vira pronounces the mantra Krim, intensifying his imagination in such a way that the whole universe seems to overflow with the blessed Goddess of the world.
+When drinking wine or eating meat, fish or cereals, the Gnostic vira pronounces the mantra Krim, intensifying the imagination in such a way that the whole universe seems to overflow with the blessed goddess of the world.